 On September 29, 2006, Transwestern filed revised tariff sheets under Section 4(e) of the Natural Gas Act ("NGA") proposing a general rate increase to be effective on November 1, 2006.
 On March 9, 2007, Transwestern filed with the Federal Energy Regulatory Commission (the "FERC") its Stipulation and Agreement of Settlement ("Stipulation and Agreement") which provides for (i) revised base tariff rates, (ii) the amortization of certain costs, including the Enron Cash Balance Plan, regulatory commission expense, post retirement benefits, the accumulated reserve adjustment regulatory asset, deferred income taxes, and certain non-PCB environmental costs, and (iii) a depreciation rate of 1.20 percent for all transmission plant facilities.
-On April 27, 2007, FERC approved the Stipulation and Agreement with an effective date of April 1, 2007.
+On April 27, 2007, the FERC approved the Stipulation and Agreement with an effective date of April 1, 2007.
 Transwestern's tariff rates and fuel charges are now final for the period of the settlement.
-Transwestern is not required to file a new rates case until October 1, 2011.
+Transwestern is not required to file a new rate case until October 1, 2011.

-The Phoenix project, as filed with FERC on September 15, 2006, includes the construction and operation of approximately 260 miles of 36-inch or larger diameter pipeline extending from Transwestern's existing mainline in Yavapai County, Arizona to delivery points in the Phoenix, Arizona area and certain looping on Transwestern's existing San Juan Lateral with approximately 25 miles of 36-inch diameter pipeline.
+The Phoenix project, as filed with the FERC on September 15, 2006, includes the construction and operation of approximately 260 miles of 36-inch or larger diameter pipeline extending from Transwestern's existing mainline in Yavapai County, Arizona to delivery points in the Phoenix, Arizona area and certain looping on Transwestern's existing San Juan Lateral with approximately 25 miles of 36-inch diameter pipeline.
 Total project costs are estimated to be approximately \$710,000 including AFUDC with projected phased-in service dates in the third and fourth calendar quarter of 2008.
 On September 21, 2007, the FERC issued the final Environmental Impact Statement to Transwestern and on November 15, 2007 the FERC issued an order granting Transwestern its Certificate of Public Convenience and Necessity ("Order").
 Pursuant to the Order, Transwestern filed its initial Implementation Plan on November 14, 2007 and accepted the Order on November 19, 2007.
 On December 17, 2007, two parties filed requests for rehearing of the Order and on December 20, 2007, one party filed a motion to stay the Order.
-Transwestern has incurred expenditures of \$218,092 through November 30, 2007 for the Phoenix project.
+On January 16, 2008, the FERC issued an order granting rehearing for the limited purpose of further consideration of the matters raised or to be raised.
+The FERC certificate issued on November 15, 2007 remains effective and binding.
+Transwestern has filed motions opposing both the stay and request for rehearing.
+Transwestern has incurred expenditures of \$260,489 through December 31, 2007 for the Phoenix project.

 On December 13, 2006, we entered into an agreement with Kinder Morgan Energy Partners, L.P. for a 50/50 joint development of Midcontinent Express Pipeline ("MEP").
 MEP, an approximately 500-mile interstate natural gas pipeline that will originate near Bennington, Oklahoma, be routed through Perryville, Louisiana, and terminate at an interconnect with Transco's interstate natural gas pipeline in Butler, Alabama, is currently pending necessary regulatory approvals.
-On February 14, 2007, MEP initiated public review of the project pursuant to FERC's NEPA pre-filing review process.
-MEP filed its application with FERC for a Natural Gas Act Section 7 Certificate of Public Convenience and Necessity in October, 2007.
+On February 14, 2007, MEP initiated public review of the project pursuant to the FERC's NEPA pre-filing review process.
+MEP filed its application with the FERC for a Natural Gas Act Section 7 Certificate of Public Convenience and Necessity in October, 2007.
 The Section 7 Certificate must be granted before construction may commence.
-The approximately \$1,270,000 pipeline project is expected to be in service by the first calendar quarter of 2009.
+The approximately \$1,322,000 pipeline project is expected to be in service by the first calendar quarter of 2009.